flawnson/flawnson.github.io/docs/_posts/2020-10-09-welcome-to-my-blog.md

 - When writing and analogy, A : B :: C : D means A is to B as C is to D
 - s.t, i.e, e.g, wrt, w/o, bc, etc. (literally and functionally) mean what they usually do
+- Pseudocode, latex, UML diagram-style figures are all game

 Hopefully in time, I'll smooth out the creases and weed out inconsistencies.
 With the above in mind I hope you find my blog interesting at worst and inspiring at best.